Is There Even an Easy Way to Clean a Cat’s Teeth?

 *Disclaimer: This post contains an affiliate link, which means I receive a very small commission if you purchase through links I provide (at no extra cost to you).
 It is a great way to say thanks if you find my information helpful for you and your cat.
 I personally use or have used any products I recommend.

-Haven’t purchased DentaSure yet?
-You can buy it HERE and be sure to purchase the gel, not the spray.
+Need to purchase DentaSure?
+You can buy it HERE .
+Just be sure to purchase the gel, not the spray.
 Cats don’t like having something sprayed in their mouths.

 Unfortunately, I don’t have video or photos to show you.
-Applying the gel is such a fast and short procedure, making it difficult to get photos or video.
+Applying the gel is such a fast procedure, and I get my cats when they are lounging and relaxed.
+Which makes it difficult to get photos or video.

 How to apply dental gel to dissolve built up tartar and avoid painful gingivitis and feline dental disease

 Step One: Getting your cat to accept your finger in her or his mouth

 - For a few days to a week (depending on your cat), just start lightly stroking or rubbing her cheeks when you two are cuddling.
 Do this several times per day.
 (Surely, you are cuddling several times a day!)

 - For the next few days to a week, touch/stroke her lips while doing baby talk.
 You know….that cute little kitty talk we do.